SmartlyDressedGames/Unturned-Docs/items/map-asset.rst

 Map Assets
 ==========

-Maps and compasses provide the player with additional UI information for as long as they are in the player's inventory.
+Maps and compasses are created from the ItemMapAsset class.
+They provide the player with additional UI information for as long as they are in the player's inventory.
 They can neither be held nor equipped.

 This inherits the :ref:`ItemAsset <doc_item_asset_intro>` class.